Search⌘ K

 One of the most significant attributes of the parking lot system is the payment structure that it provides to its customers.
 An interviewer would expect you to ask questions like these:

-• How are customers able to pay at different exit points (i.e., either at the automated exit panel or to the parking agent) and by different methods (cash, credit, coupon)?
+• How can customers pay at different exit points (i.e., at the automated exit panel or to the parking agent) and by different methods (cash, credit, or coupon)?

-• If there are multiple floors in the parking lot, how will the system keep track of the customer having already paid on a particular floor rather than at the exit?
+• If the parking lot has multiple floors, how will the system keep track of customers who have already paid on a particular floor rather than at the exit?

 Parking spot type

-Another topic of discussion that an interviewer would expect you to be aware of is the different parking spot types—handicapped, compact, large, and motorcycle—regarding which you can ask the following questions:
+Another topic of discussion that an interviewer would expect you to be aware of is the different parking spot types (accessible, compact, large, and motorcycle), regarding which you can ask the following questions:

 • How will the parking capacity of each lot be considered?